tuaris/mustachecoin/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run mustachecoin-qt.exe.
+Unpack the files into a directory and run pacycoin-qt.exe.

-If you have Microsoft Security Essentials, you need to add mustachecoin-qt.exe to its "Excluded processes" list.
-Microsoft Security Essentials->Settings tab, select Excluded processes, press Add, select mustachecoin-qt.exe, OK, Save changes.
+If you have Microsoft Security Essentials, you need to add pacycoin-qt.exe to its "Excluded processes" list.
+Microsoft Security Essentials->Settings tab, select Excluded processes, press Add, select pacycoin-qt.exe, OK, Save changes.

 The software automatically finds other nodes to connect to.
-You can enable Universal Plug and Play using a menu entry or set your firewall to forward port 9333 (TCP) to your computer so you can receive incoming connections.  mustachecoin works without incoming connections, but allowing incoming connections helps the mustachecoin network.
+You can enable Universal Plug and Play using a menu entry or set your firewall to forward port 9333 (TCP) to your computer so you can receive incoming connections.  pacycoin works without incoming connections, but allowing incoming connections helps the pacycoin network.

 See the bitcoin wiki at:
   https://en.bitcoin.it/wiki/Main_Page